jakejosephcs/4ww3ProjectPart3/README.md

 # Top Eats - [__try it out__](https://topeats.netlify.app/)

-Full stack web application that allows anyone to track their weightlifting workouts in the gym.
+Full stack web application that allows users to search (or create) restaurants and see (or add) reviews for them.

 ## Features
 - A search form that allows users to search for restaurants by: name, rating or location